 What is Blue Willow China?

-Blue Willow china is a classic tableware pattern that features a charming transfer printed pattern of Chinese symbols that depict an idyllic outdoor scene.
-The main blueprint of the design typically involves an old willow tree, a bridge, two birds, and occasionally figures.
-Blue Willow china can typically be found on porcelain dishes, serving pieces, and tea sets.
-Blue Willow is considered chinoiserie design, in that it is inspired by Chinese art and culture but fashioned by and for European audiences.
+Blue Willow china is a classic tableware pattern that showcases an enchanting transfer-printed design of Chinese symbols depicting a what appears to be a serene outdoor setting.
+The design's primary blueprint is consistent, and the pattern can be found on various porcelain dishes, serving pieces, and tea sets.
+Blue Willow is categorized as a chinoiserie design, as it draws inspiration from Chinese art and culture, but was crafted specifically for European audiences.

 Where Did the Pattern Come From?

 The exact origin of the Blue Willow pattern is not known, however, it's believed that it was first made in England during the late 1700s.
-There are conflicting stories about who created the pattern—some claim that Josiah Spode (of the popular Spode company) invented it, while others say John Turner did.
-Whatever its origin, it has become a classic china pattern with fans across the world!
+There are conflicting stories about who created the pattern too—some claim that Josiah Spode (of the popular Spode company) invented it, while others say John Turner did.

-Over the years and until today, many variations of Blue Willow china pattern have been created and replicated.
+Over the years and until the present, many variations of Blue Willow have been created and replicated.
 According to the International Willow Collectors' website there are 400 documented makers of Blue Willow in Great Britain and 500 worldwide!

-Here are just six of the different versions of Blue Willow that we sell and upcycle at our Brooklyn studio:
+Here are just six different versions of Blue Willow that we sell and upcycle at our Brooklyn studio:

 Makers include: Myott Staffordshire, Johnson Bros, Alfred Meakin, Churchill, Japan Co. and Homer Laughlin.